What Is Bitwig Studio 2

 Since its release, Ableton Link has changed how musicians sync workstations across technologies, and with Bitwig Studio 2.2, we join the network.

 Make Bitwig Studio the centerpiece – or cornerstone – of your production and performance setup.
 This new technology ensures everything is running in time and on the beat.

 SMART TOOL SWITCHING AND IMPROVED EDITOR WORKFLOW

-We're introducing a new notification system, showing different types of messages in a clear, streamlined and non-intrusive format.
+A new notification system will show you important messages in a streamlined and non-intrusive format.

 NEW MENU SYSTEM

 The context-sensitive and touch-friendly menu system in Bitwig Studio 2 is built to vastly speed up your workflow.

 Here are some other notable updates you might want to read about, in no particular order: